MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ---
 lab:
-    title: 'Finetune a language model in the Azure AI Studio'
+    title: 'Finetune a language model for chat completion in the Azure AI Studio'
 ---

-# Finetune a language model in the Azure AI Studio
+# Finetune a language model for chat completion in the Azure AI Studio

 In this exercise, you'll finetune a language model with the Azure AI Studio that you want to use for a custom copilot scenario.